 This is the Stage 2 Report, which is written by the centre.

-SAFER is the open innovation arena where researchers and expertise work together to create safe mobility.
+SAFER is the open research arena where researchers and expertise work together to create safe mobility.
 Our traffic safety approach covers people, vehicles and the infrastructure – and together we contribute to safer road transports and smarter, more sustainable cities.